infobip-community/med-appointments/README.md

 ## Setup

-Before running the project, you must set a few constants with your account credentials, `IB_BASE_URL` and `IB_API_KEY`.
+Before running the project, set the constants with your account credentials, `IB_BASE_URL` and `IB_API_KEY`.
 You can get your credentials by logging into your [Infobip account](https://portal.infobip.com/login/).
 Once you configured the variables, you can run this project with the following commands: